opennms-forge/onms-k8s-poc/README.md

 * Multiple instances of Grafana (frontend), using PostgreSQL as the backend, pointing to the UI service.

+* Multiple instances of Sentinel to handle Flows.

 * A custom `StorageClass` for shared content (Google Filestore or Azure Files) to use `ReadWriteMany`.
   Use the same `UID` and `GID` as the OpenNMS image with proper file modes.